Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Introduction

 \section{Introduction}

-\say{In pair programming, two programmers jointly produce one artifact (design, algorithm, code)}\cite{WilKesCun00}.
-Kent Beck emphasizes the role of collaboration between the partners, which we find important to add to such a broad definition: \say{It isn’t one person programming while another person watches. […] Pair programming is a dialog between two people trying to simultaneously program (and analyze and design and test) and understand together how to program better.
-It is a conversation at many levels, assisted by and focused on a computer}\cite{Beck99}.
-Zieris\cite{Zie20} differentiates pair programming as a work mode, which is in line with the definition above, from pair programming as a practice which is employed as part of a software development methodology like eXtreme Programming\cite{Beck99}.
-In eXtreme Programming pair programming is part of the development process and as such it's mandatory.
-In this paper we are talking about pair programming as a work mode, not as a practice, which makes it relevant for the majority of developers.
+In the most-cited definition of pair programming, \say{two programmers jointly produce one artifact (design, algorithm, code)} \cite{WilKesCun00}.
+To which the second-most-cited definition adds \say{It isn’t one person programming while another person watches. [\ldots] Pair programming is a dialog between two people trying to simultaneously program (and analyze and design and test) and understand together how to program better.} \cite{Beck99}.
+Zieris differentiates pair programming as a work mode, to be used as needed, from pair programming as a practice, to be used constantly \cite[Section 2.3.1]{Zie20}.
+We are talking about the work mode here.

-In the past pair programming is claimed to have many advantages (see for example \say{Seven Synergistic Behaviors of Pair Programming}\cite{WilKes03}) that can be categorized into three dimensions: knowledge transfer between participating developers\cite{PloShaLin15,Zie20,ZiePre20,VanLas05}, increased quality through the four-eyes principle and potentially better decisions\cite{HanDybAri09, FuGraBro17, VanLas05, Zac11, AriGalDyb07}, and increased speed through more ideas being generated (especially during debugging), by reducing handover times, and by increasing focus\cite{HanDybAri09, SilSucVla12} (a positive effect on task duration is the most debatable\cite{AriGalDyb07, Zac11}).
+Pair programming is claimed to have many advantages (see for example \cite[Chapter 3]{WilKes03}) that can be categorized into three dimensions: knowledge transfer between participating developers \cite{PloShaLin15,Zie20,ZiePre20,VanLas05}, increased quality through the four-eyes principle with potentially better decisions \cite{HanDybAri09, FuGraBro17, VanLas05, Zac11, AriGalDyb07}, and increased speed through more ideas being generated (especially during debugging), by reducing handover times, and by increasing focus \cite{HanDybAri09, SilSucVla12}.

+Previous pair programming research has suggested the idea of a pair-programming-specific skill that is distinct from the technical programming skill~\cite{ZiePre14,ZiePre21}.
+We share the perspective that empirical software engineering research should produce insights that are actionable~\cite{SjoDybAnd08}.
+We aim at understanding further elements of pair-programming skill and formulate it in the form of advice to practitioners.

+We work with recordings of actual industrial pair-programming sessions.
+In several of these, we noticed they did not appear to go well in terms of the pair collaboration, so we decided to understand which elements of pair-programming skill were lacking in these cases.
+We quickly found many of the cases to involve teacher/student constellations, where there was a large gap in the knowledge between the pair members.
+Previous work had already suggested a framework for describing roles in pair-programming \cite{SalPreZie13}.
+A role description is somewhat similar to a design pattern \cite{GamHelJoh95} (with a unique name, context description, elements, variants, and discussion) and is therefore a good format for advice to practitioners.

+So we decided to describe two roles in this manner: \emph{Teacher} and \emph{Student}.
+It turned out we could find constructive elements of behavior for filling each role, as well as problematic elements.

+Our research eventually led to two articles, both currently under review: The present one and another that develops a grounded theory explaining an important category of dysfunctional behavior~\cite{NN26b-CHASE}.